Some physical and chemical indices of clique-inserted-lattices: Introduction

 \section{Introduction}

-The study of 2-dimensional lattice models in statistical physics has a long history.
-One kind of lattices that have been paid a lot of attention to are constructed by replacing each vertex of $r$-regular lattices with a complete graph of order $r$.(To avoid triviality, we assume $r \geq 3$ throughout the paper.)
-Such lattices include the martini \cite{SCR,WFY2,TW}, the 3-12-12 \cite{SW,WFY,TW}, the 3-6-24 \cite{GSF} and the modified bath room lattices \cite{TW}.
-Following \cite{ZCC}, the operation of transforming each vertex of an $r$-regular graph to an $r$-clique (complete graph of order $r$) is called \emph{clique-inserting}, and the graph obtained this way is called the clique-inserted-graph of the original graph.
-From a given $r$-lattice, the operation of clique-inserting can also be performed, and the resulting lattice is called the \emph{clique-inserted-lattice} of the original lattice.
+In the study of lattice statistical physics, one family of $2$-dimensional lattices that have received a lot of attention are constructed by replacing each vertex of $r$-regular lattices with a complete graph of order $r$ such that each of the $r$ new vertices corresponds to one of the incident edges.
+(To avoid triviality, we assume $r\geq 3$ throughout the paper.)
+Such lattices include the martini \cite{kn:SCR,kn:WFY2,kn:TW}, the 3-12-12 \cite{kn:SW,kn:WFY,kn:TW}, the 3-6-24 \cite{kn:GSF} and the modified bath room lattices \cite{kn:TW}.
+Following \cite{kn:ZCC}, the operation of transforming each vertex of an $r$-regular graph to an $r$-clique (complete graph of order $r$) is called \emph{clique-inserting}, and the graph obtained this way is called the clique-inserted graph of the original graph.
+From a given $r$-regular lattice $H$, the operation of clique-inserting can also be performed, and the resulting lattice $C(H)$ is called the \emph{clique-inserted lattice} of the original lattice.

 Throughout this paper, we always assume that $G$ denotes an undirected simple graph.
-Note that in the language of graph theory, the clique-inserting operation on a graph $G$ can be described as taking the line graph of the subdivision graph of $G$.
-For any given regular lattice, by iterating this operation, a set of hierarchical regular lattices, namely, iterated clique-inserted-lattices can be obtained.
-For instance, based on the hexagonal lattice, the 3-12-12, 3-6-24 and 3-6-12-48 lattices (refer to \cite{GSF} for definitions of these lattices) can be generated by clique-inserting.
-In this case, the clique-inserting operation on a lattice is equivalent to a star-triangle transformation on the subdivision lattice of the original lattice.
-By this observation we compute some physical and chemical indices of the 3-12-12 and 3-6-24 lattices from the hexagonal lattice which has been well studied.
-This approach can also be applied on regular lattices of degree greater than or equal to four, such as the modified bath room lattice (the clique-inserted-graph of square lattice).
+Note that in the language of graph theory, the clique-insertion operation on a graph $G$ can be described as taking the line graph of the subdivision graph of $G$.
+For any given regular lattice $H$, by iterating this operation, a set of hierarchical regular lattices, namely, iterated clique-inserted lattices can be obtained.
+Denote $\{C^k(H)\}_{k \geq 0}$ the sequence of clique-inserted lattices with $C^{0}(H) \equiv H$ and $C^{k+1}(H)=C(C^k(H))$.
+Start with the hexagonal lattice, the 3-12-12, 3-6-24 and 3-6-12-48 lattices (refer to \cite{kn:GSF} for definitions of these lattices) can be generated by clique-inserting.
+In this case, the clique-insertion operation on a lattice is equivalent to the fundamental ``Y-Delta" transformation (also known as the star-triangle transformation) on the subdivision graph of the original lattice.
+By this observation we obtained the relations between some physical and chemical indices of $r$-regular lattices and their $k$-th clique-inserted lattices.
+With such relations, we can compute some indices of some complex lattices easily based on the results of well-studied lattices such as the square and hexagonal lattices.